rubenxyz/retired_assassin/README.md

 #### Git:octocat:

 Git is software for version control.
-Follow [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03) on how to install Git on OS X, Windows and Linux
+Follow [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03) on how to install Git on OS X, Windows and Linux.

 ### Cloning